Networking can be daunting… but it doesn’t have to be

-Quick advice?
 Focus on building a relationship, one person at a time.
 And focus on what you can offer the individual not just what they can offer you, in terms of advice, insights, or perspective.
 Start with your network, Lions.
 And yes, you do have a network (professors, classmates, family friends, coaches, and supervisors).
-Create a profile on LinkedIn as well as LMU Connect to begin building or expanding your network.
+Career and Professional Development (CPD) offers support on finding mentors, performing outreach to potential employers and alumni, and sharing programs to engage in a supportive environment.

-Additionally, students should create a profile on LinkedIn and connect with alumni, peers, faculty, staff and professionals you meet during your time at LMU.
+Students are encouraged to create a LinkedIn profile and connect with alumni, faculty, staff and professionals you meet during your time at LMU.
 You can look up alumni by typing in “Loyola Marymount University” into LinkedIn’s search bar, and filter based on location, company, and more.
-Ask for an informational interview.

 LMU Alumni Association